Win $10k holiday! T&Cs apply

 If you find yourself in deep water, we might be able to help.

-• Depending on your policy, you could also be covered for pre-paid activities that you miss out on because you’re unable to travel.
-See the Policy Wording for details.
+• - Depending on your policy, you could also be covered for pre-paid activities that you miss out on because you’re unable to travel.
+See the PDS for details.

 what don't We Cover If you're going sailing?